markdias/coral_portfolio/README.md

 The admin studio now includes a contact editor.
 You can add email, phone numbers, or any URL and the frontend will infer a matching icon automatically when visitors browse the contact section.
 The dashboard adopts a WordPress-style layout with a persistent sidebar—pick any section in the left rail to load its tools into the main workspace on the right.
+Each editor now surfaces its publish action in a compact toolbar above the section header, so you can quickly push updates without scrolling.
 A collapsible typography manager now lives in its own navigation section so you can apply curated typefaces to individual text fields across the Home, About, Portfolio, and Contact sections in one pass.

 ### Image protection tools